techoutlooks/newsbot/README.md

 # leeram-newsbot

 News crawling and semantic analysis using NLP.
+Generate original title/content/category from any source using NLP techniques.
+Relies on two components:
+* `newsbot.crawler` leverages Scrapy to crawl news and run NLP-related commands.
+* `newsbot.ezines` downloads news by performing http requests to supported endpoints.

 ## Features (check the demo )
 - Create a spider with few lines of code